|State Reporter's Office Personnel|

 |Sara Rabe, State Reporter Specialist||410-260-1501|

-Functions of the Office of the State Reporter of the Court of Appeals of Maryland
+Functions of the Office of the State Reporter of the Supreme Court of Maryland

-The State Reporter of the Court of Appeals of Maryland publishes all causes argued and determined in the Court of Appeals and in the intermediate courts of appeal which the judges designate as appropriate for publication in accordance with the Maryland Constitution, Article IV, Section 16.
+The State Reporter of the Supreme Court of Maryland publishes all causes argued and determined in the Supreme Court and the Appellate Court which the judges designate as appropriate for publication in accordance with the Maryland Constitution, Article IV, Section 16.
 The position of State Reporter is established by Md.
 Code §13-201 of the Courts & Judicial Proceedings Article.
-The State Reporter is appointed by the Court of Appeals and serves at the pleasure of the Court.
+The State Reporter is appointed by the Supreme Court and serves at the pleasure of the Court.

-The State Reporter, by statute, prepares for publication cases decided in the Court of Appeals and the Court of Special Appeals and designated for publication by the respective courts.
-The Reporter superintends the proofreading, correction, and publication of the Maryland Reports (for Court of Appeals opinions) and the Maryland Appellate Reports (for Court of Special Appeals opinions).
+The Reporter superintends the proofreading, correction, and publication of the Maryland Reports (for Supreme Court opinions) and the Maryland Appellate Reports (for Appellate Court opinions).
 The State Reporter's Office manages the distribution of the bound volumes of both the Maryland Reports and the Maryland Appellate Reports.

-The Office of the State Reporter also publishes those opinions of the Court of Appeals and Court of Special Appeals that are designated for publication on the Maryland Judiciary website.
-Opinions of the Court of Appeals and Court of Special Appeals that are not designated for publication are posted as unreported opinions.
+The Office of the State Reporter also publishes those opinions of the appellate courts that are designated for publication on the Maryland Judiciary website.
+Opinions of the Appellate Court that are not designated for publication are posted as unreported opinions.
 Abstracts of the published opinions of the appellate courts are published in the Amicus Curiarum electronic newsletter, a publication of the Office of the State Reporter.

-In addition, the State Reporter's office manages the Court of Appeals' web pages within the Maryland Judiciary website.
-The office also livestreams and archives the webcast of oral arguments before the Court of Appeals.
-Other proceedings in the Court of Appeals' courtroom, such as bar admissions ceremonies, memorial ceremonies, and some open meetings to discuss reports of the Standing Committee on Rules of Practice and Procedure are also webcast.
+In addition, the State Reporter's office manages the Supreme Court's web pages within the Maryland Judiciary website.
+The office also livestreams and archives the webcast of oral arguments before the Supreme Court.
+Other proceedings in the Supreme Court's courtroom, such as bar admissions ceremonies, memorial ceremonies, and some open meetings to discuss reports of the Standing Committee on Rules of Practice and Procedure are also webcast.
 The archived webcasts of oral arguments and special events are made available to the public for informational purposes.